-13. How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action.
+13. The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More

 Do you optimize for a click, landing page view, conversion, engagement, or something else?
 Does Facebook have enough volume to get through the learning phase and properly optimize?